 The castle is not open every day during the summer months.
 So check out the website to plan your visit.
 Large bags are not allowed but lockers are provided.
 There is of course a castle/museum boutique and a cafeteria where they serve fika and small dishes.

 The boat trips from Strömma to Skoklosters Castle are only during the Swedish summer holidays (so until mid-August).
-The entrance fee is included in Go City Stockholm Card.
+The entrance fee is included in Go City Stockholm All Inclusive Pass.